 You can capture wonderful candid shots when your pet is unaware that it is being photographed.
-Stand back and zoom in.
+Stand back and zoom in but just make sure the lighting is sufficient to prevent too low shutter-speeds.
 Another benefit of zooming in is that depth-of-field will be reduced so the pet will be in sharp focus and the background blurred.

 For action shots, use burst mode